pramsey/crunchyblog/bridge-raster/index.md

 # PostGIS Raster and Crunchy Bridge

 The PostGIS raster has a steep learning curve, but it opens up some unique possibilities for data analysis and accessing non-standard data from within PostgreSQL.
-Here's an example that shows how to access raster data from PostGIS.
+Here's an example that shows how to access raster data from PostGIS running on [Crunchy Bridge](https://crunchybridge.com/).

 ## When to use Raster